JetBrains/lincheck/README.md

 By default, **lincheck** sequentially uses the testing data structure to define the correct specification.
 However, it is sometimes better to define it explicitly, by writing a simple sequential implementation, and be sure that it is correct.
 Thus, **lincheck** can test that the testing data structure is correct even without parallelism.
-This sequential specification class should have the same methods as the testing data structure; however, some verifiers require additional parameters for these methods, see *QuantitativelyRelaxedLinearizabilityVerifier* as an example.
+This sequential specification class should have the same methods as the testing data structure.
 The specification class can be defined via `sequentialSpecification` parameter in both `Options` instances and the corresponding annotations.

 ## Run test